White German Chocolate Cake with Cheesecake Center Recipe – Decadent Fusion Dessert

 • Dry Mix: Whisk flour, baking powder, and salt in a bowl.

 • Cream Butter & Sugar: Beat butter and sugar for 3 minutes until light and fluffy.
-Add egg yolks one at a time.

 • Combine Ingredients: Gradually add the dry mixture and buttermilk into the creamed butter mixture.
 Fold in melted chocolate.